BDC Hamburger Icon

 Malware and ransomware

-Avoid clicking on links or downloading software you’re not familiar with, as these are common doorways to malware and other device- and network-infecting software.
+Avoid clicking links or downloading software you’re not familiar with, as these are common doorways to malware and other device- and network-infecting software.
 Once your system is infected, hackers can restrict you from accessing data within your system and may demand money to restore your access.

 Another measure you can take to avoid a crunch like this is to back up your information regularly so that, even if your system is compromised, you can restore your system using your backup.
 [Read related article: What Is Ransomware?]